 The last printed issue of the paper version of the trade mark journal was published on 25 June 2004.

 The Office has issued numerous information leaflets regarding the trade mark application and registration procedure including examination guidelines.

 The General Inquiry Office of the German Patent and Trade Mark Office offers help with all questions concerning the preparation of a trade mark application by phone, mail or e-mail.

-The Markenblatt (trade mark journal), the gazette Les Marques Internationales, the Community Trade Marks Bulletin and the DEMAS, ROMARIN, EUROM CD-ROMs are available to the public in the Office's public search rooms in Munich and Berlin and at the 25 regional Patent Information Centres.
+The public has access to the electronic German Markenblatt (trade mark journal), the gazette Les Marques Internationales, the Community Trade Marks Bulletin and the DEMAS, ROMARIN and EUROM CD-ROMs in the Office's public search rooms in Munich and Berlin and in the 25 regional Patent Information Centres.